 Checking HDMI Port Version On Laptop – Output HDMI Ports

-You can use the same principle to check the HDMI version of the port on your laptop as well.
+You can also use the same principle to check the HDMI version of your laptop’s port.

-The following image shows the HDMI version on the MSI GL66 Pulse gaming laptop.
+The following image shows the HDMI version of the MSI GL66 Pulse gaming laptop.

-It is worth noting here that instead of mentioning the HDMI version, here you can simply see the specs of the HDMI in terms of max resolution and refresh rate supported by the port i.e 4K @ 60Hz.
+It is worth noting here that instead of mentioning the HDMI version, here you can see the specs of the HDMI in terms of max resolution and refresh rate supported by the port, i.e., 4K @ 60Hz.